 Measurement of the effects of electromagnetic radiation became a field of scientific study around the end of the 18th century.
-Measurement techniques varied depending on the effects under study.
-This gave rise to many different nomenclature (or naming conventions).

-For example, use of the human eye as a detector and measuring device led to photometric units, weighted by the typical human eye's response to light.
-On the other hand, the total heating effect of infrared radiation as measured by thermometers led to the development of radiometric units of total energy and power.
-Each systems is measuring the same phenomenon, but one measures only what the human eye can see, while the other measures total radiance.
+Measurement techniques varied depending on the effects under study and gave rise to different nomenclature (naming systems).
+The total heating effect of infrared radiation as measured by thermometers led to development of radiometric units of total energy and power.
+Use of the human eye as a detector led to photometric units, weighted by the eye's response characteristic.